db-keli/db-keli/README.md

-# 👋 Hi there !!!!! <br> I'm Dompeh Kofi Bright
+# 🥷🏾 Dompeh Kofi Bright
-👨🏾‍💻 I'm a self learning computer programmer passionate about building autonomous models to help increase productivity and make the world a better place.
+I'm a self learning computer programmer passionate about building autonomous models to help increase productivity and make the world a better place.

-### 🧠
+### 👨🏾‍💻
-- I am a self learning machine learning engineer<br>
+I am a self learning machine learning engineer<br>
-I am also robotics tutor at Aaenics Engineering LTD, leading students in IoT projects with the arduino and programming in C and a software engineering student.
-I work on personal projects to show case my skills, solve real world problems and make my self a better engineer.
+I am also robotics tutor at Aaenics Engineering LTD, leading students in IoT projects with the arduino and programming in C.
+<br>I work on personal projects to show case my skills, solve real world problems and make my self a better engineer.

 ### 💼  Languages and Tools